 A charcoal smoker is more demanding of your time than other models because you have to watch the smoker to make sure that it’s heated properly.
 This requires cautious tending, especially in the beginning, otherwise, too much heat can ruin your meal.
 Plus, there’s the ash residue that you have to clean up after every smoke, which is a responsibility that gas and electric smokers don’t come with.

-What You Should Look for in the Best Charcoal Smoker in 2019?
+What You Should Look for in the Best Charcoal Smoker?